hunter-teacher-cert/-Fall-2022-currdev-work-TWardally/02_newcourse.md

     <ul> Where it fits: Students will take the course in the Spring semester of their last year in the Information Technology Pathway<ul> <ul> Classtime: 45 mins daily</ul>

-        In 2015 I participated in a GenCyber Summer Workshop in Cybersecurity for High School Teachers at Pace University.
+<h3> In 2015 I participated in a GenCyber Summer Workshop in Cybersecurity for High School Teachers at Pace University.
 The workshop met for 2 weeks and we were housed on campus.
 I enjoyed the material and resources shared however I have never been able to implement the information into my classes.
-Therefore I would like to develop the course in my IT pathwway.
+Therefore I would like to develop the course in my IT pathwway.</h3>